back to christmas index

 Style themes

 In one style theme, you could bring a bit of summer memories into your Christmas.
-A natural beach theme would be beautiful in a home with blues and neutrals.
-Think of sea shells, silver glinting ornaments, natural raffia bows, little pails with wrapped salt water taffy, all sorts of things!
-To get you started think "sea and beach" you could visit Sherry's Sea Shells, a place with ready-made sea shell ornaments, among many other crafts.
+A natural beach motif would be beautiful in a home with blues and neutrals.
+Think of sea shells, silver glinting ornaments, natural raffia bows, strings of pearls, little pails with wrapped salt water taffy, all sorts of things!
+To get you started think "sea and beach" take a look at some of these ideas

 ornament